SJ429/SQLDB/README.md

 #### Data Analysis

-Once the database was completed database, the analysis was done and included:
+Once the database was completed, the analysis was done and included:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.